siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * The first "available" `I` channel is the default Data.
   * It's possible that there is no current Data channel, such as when there's an `IC` front panel but no USB serial and no selected SD file to run from.

+#Filesystem Commands

+All filesystem commands will be in the `{fs:{...}}` namespace.

+* As for all commands in the G2 system, queries/commands and responses are loosely coupled.
+* When a query is received, one or more responses are sent out.
+* The response format will be dictated by the request.
+That format will either implicitly indicate that there will be no more responses (such as when only one was expected), or will explicitly indicate which response is the last.
+* There _might_ be other information - such as status reports - transmitted by G2 between the request and the response or between responses.

 #SD Card Operation
 ## SD Card Use Cases

 * UC_SD1: Return card parameters
   * Query the device, for device info: